Elitex07/Chat-Gpt-Discord-Bot/README.md

 token="YOUR TOKEN"
 OPENAI_API_KEY="API KEY"
 ```
+- In config.json, enter the channel-id's in which you want to enable the bot.
 - Save the file.
 Open Terminal in the Project Directory.
-- Head to `Line 60: index.js`.
-- Enter the Channel ID
 - Run:
 ```
 npm i